 Inyo/Los Angeles Long Term Water Agreement (LTWA): Much of the land and the majority of surface and groundwater rights in the Basin are owned by the City of Los Angeles and managed according to the LTWA (Appendix 2).
 In accordance with the LTWA, water resources including groundwater pumping on Los Angeles-owned lands in Inyo County are managed "...to avoid certain described decreases and changes in vegetation and to cause no significant effect on the environment which cannot be acceptably mitigated while providing a reliable supply of water for export to Los Angeles and for use in Inyo County."
 Los Angeles has developed an extensive monitoring program of reservoir storage; surface flows in natural water courses, canals, ditches and the Los Angeles aqueduct; groundwater levels and pumping; and natural and managed groundwater recharge amounts.
 Lands managed pursuant to the LTWA are considered adjudicated and exempt from SGMA, so the reader is referred to the Inyo County Water Department (inyowater.org) for detailed information regarding Los Angeles activities in the Basin.
+The monitoring program in this GSP will aid detection of cross-boundary impacts on the nonadjudicated areas from LADWP's pumping activities and will alert the OVGA to coordinate with LADWP and/or Inyo County in mitigating any such effects.

 The LTWA contains provisions granting Inyo County reasonable access to LADWP property and monitoring stations for independent monitoring necessary to implement the LTWA and each agency shall make any data or information pertaining to conditions in the Basin available.
 Much of the hydrologic data provided to the OVGA by Inyo County for the database was obtained under the data sharing provisions of the LTWA.
-The monitoring and data sharing arrangement with LADWP will continue, and Inyo County will maintain that portion of the OVGA database.
+The monitoring and data sharing arrangement with LADWP will continue, and Inyo County will maintain that portion of the